Calibration is part of readiness; USATA hosts workshop, gains insight into challenges

-David Hargett, director of the U.S. Army Test, Measurement and Diagnostic Equipment Activity, welcomes TMDE stakeholders to the inaugural cross-organizational workshop June 25 at Redstone Arsenal, Ala.
-The three-day event brought TMDE support providers from across the Army, as well as from U.S. Army Forces Command, Combined Arms Support Command, the Army National Guard, the Army Medical Logistics Command and other organizations who have a crucial role in providing calibration repair support.
+The U.S. Army Test, Measurement and Diagnostic Equipment Activity, a subordinate element of the Aviation and Missile Command, hosted an inaugural cross-organizational workshop June 25-27 at Redstone Arsenal, Alabama.

+The event brought TMDE support providers from across the Army, as well as stakeholders from U.S. Army Forces Command, Combined Arms Support Command, the Army National Guard, the Army Medical Logistics Command and other organizations who have a crucial role in providing calibration repair support.

+Robert Mitchell, the USATA deputy director for management operations, said the idea for a workshop had been discussed for some time and will soon be an annual requirement in a forthcoming update to Army Regulation 750-43, the Army policy on TMDE support.

+“We have been working through an update to the regulation for the last couple of years, and one of the requirements is for USATA to host an annual workload workshop,” Mitchell said.
+“This being the first one, we talked about the state of the Army TMDE enterprise and set some goals, but future workshops will focus more on workload distribution.”

 |Date Taken: